hputnam/Coral_CNT/Notebook/20210809_Trial3_notes.md

 DR suggested blasting a coral frag with the laser for 20 minutes to bleach the chlorophyll and minimize autofluorescence, to only look at CNTs.
 MG may try this Thursday (day 3).

 HP suggested using *Aiptasia* larvae to study uptake without interference.

+In the future we should take pictures of the corals throughout the experiment to show survival and health (appearance) when treated with NanoTubes.
+We could also do color scoring to quantitatively assess health.